Security upgrade · 2026

 identity public keys, sort them, hash them through SHA-512 5,200 times, and render the

-even if the carrier, the ISP, and our own server cooperate against you.
+even if the carrier, the ISP, and a relay node cooperate against you.

 SHA-512 ×5200